The bone marrow-specific proteome

 Proteins with enriched expression in granulocytes

-The granulocytic mast cells and the agranulocytic macrophages are present in lower numbers than neutrophils in bone marrow.
+Mast cells are present in lower numbers than granulocytes in bone marrow.
 MCEMP1, a fairly uncharacterized gene found to encode a single-pass transmembrane protein expressed in human mast cell, displays a group enriched expression in bone marrow, along with lung and appendix.
 The RNA-seq data is supported by immunohistochemistry, with positivity in subsets of cells in bone marrow and appendix, as well as in alveolar macrophages in the lung.

 Gene expression shared between bone marrow and other tissues

-In order to illustrate the relation of bone marrow tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of bone marrow tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the bone marrow enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of bone marrow enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.